JMIBarth/tutorials/multiple_sequence_alignment/README.md

 </details>

 Download the alignment in FASTA format to your computer.
 Name the file`rag1_ncbi_ed_aln.fasta`.
-Keep the MAFFT website open, we will need it later again.
+Keep the MAFFT website with the rag1 results open, we will need it later again.
 Open the file [`rag1_ncbi_ed_aln.fasta`](res/rag1_ncbi_ed_aln.fasta) in AliView.

 ![](../img/discussion_icon.png) What are the obvious differences to the previous 12s alignment?
 Discuss with your neighbours why the rag1 alignment looks “better” aligned compared to the 12s alignment.